bobk48/unixthetextbook3/README.md

 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 4.
+Posted 11/20/16
+Added a couple more error I found to the Errata files!

 Advisory 3.
 Posted 10/30/16
 We have updated the unixthetextbook3 repository so that it contains both Word .doc and .pdf format files for everything except the